Battle of Chavez Ravine: History of the community

 In the first half of the twentieth century, Chavez Ravine was a largely independent, semi-rural Mexican-American community in the suburbs of Los Angeles.
 The area was split up into three smaller neighborhoods: La Loma, Palo Verde, and Bishop.
 By 1951, right before the public housing proposal, Chavez Ravine was home to over 1,800 families.
 The residents of Chavez Ravine were generally poor and relied on farming for income.
 Many of the families living in Chavez Ravine by the 1950s moved there because of ethnic housing discrimination within the city of Los Angeles.
 Due to its reputation as a poor, rural area, the neighborhood of Chavez Ravine was viewed as an example of urban decay.
 Areas seen as suffering from urban blight were targeted by progressive legislation like the National Housing Act of 1949.
 Even though these areas were often depicted as poor, for Mexican-Americans during this time, the residents were doing well, with a good number of residents owning their own homes.
+Adding to this notion these residents had what can be described as possessing "community cultural wealth" meaning that, despite the struggle of resources these residents faced, they were almost living on their own terms due to connections and bonds shared within the neighborhood.
+This shared usage of their knowledge and values allowed them to thrive and push past their struggles despite how the cities viewed it (as slums) in wanting to remove these people out.